How to Play Craps in UK Casinos

 4. The shooter attempts to set a Point number for the rest of the game.

-5. Several bets are unavailable at this stage, such as Pass Line Odds, Don’t Pass Lay Odds, Come Bets, and Don’t Come.
+5. Several bets, such as Pass Line Odds, Don’t Pass Lay Odds, Come Bets, and Don’t Come, are unavailable.

 How Does a Come-out Roll Work?

-During the Come-out roll, the shooter wins if 7 lands, while a 2, 3 or 12 ends the round.
+During the Come-out roll, the shooter wins if 7 lands, while a 2, 3, or 12 terminates the round.

-However, any other number will become the Point number, and the dealer places the puck with the ON side on that number.
+However, any other number will be designated as the Point number, and the dealer will put the puck with the ON side on that number.

 This is what comes up next: